How to use the Attribute Manager

 To access additional gradient parameters, click the triangle next to the gradient.

 The knots or handles below the gradient are used to set the color and position of colors in the gradient.
 To add a knot, click in an empty area below the gradient and a knot of the color at that position will be added.
-To remove a knot, Drag & drop it away from the gradient.
+To remove one or several knots, Drag & drop it away from the gradient (or simply press the Del key).
 To change the color of a knot, double-click it and use the Color Chooser (alternatively you can select a knot and open the Color Chooser using the triangle) that opens to pick the desired color.
 The diamond shapes on the gradient are bias handles and these pull the interpolation of the color knots from side to side for more control over how the gradient changes.

 For several color gradients if used as control element (especially with PyroCluster), the following are also available: